Mconley91/chess/README.md

 Castling is done by selecting your King piece, and moving it to the proper square when legal to do so (the Rook will move automatically).

-Tests for this game have not yet been made.
+A few tests have been written in game_spec.rb

 This app was designed to run on Ruby version 3.3.5